EmilSurk/EyeAlert/README.md

 # EyeAlert

 EyeAlert is an innovative application designed to assist college students who unintentionally fall asleep during exams or study sessions.
 Leveraging advanced eye-detection algorithms, EyeAlert monitors the user's eyes and triggers an alarm if it detects that they have fallen asleep.
-This project aims to help students maintain alertness and improve their academic performance.

 ## Eye State Representation